Project IMPACT Leadership Programs

 The person hired into this position will become part of a team of people who execute Project IMPACT, a best-practice suite of programs aimed at recruiting and retaining diverse and/or first-generation youth, especially in the disciplines of business, engineering, and agriculture.
-The Project IMPACT Kompass Program is a three-day summer orientation program for 100 freshmen who will be matriculating into the university, largely in the target disciplines.
-The Coordinator will help to plan, implement, and evaluate the orientation program, as well as follow the 100 program participants throughout the freshman year.
-The position is a half-time, term position reporting to the Associate Provost for Diversity or her designee.
-The salary range is $15,000 - $17,500 plus benefits per annum.
+Project IMPACT Leadership Programs is intended to help young people be more successful in high school, avoid the iatrogenic factors in their communities, and view college-going as a viable life success strategy for themselves.
+Funded by the Kansas Department of Child and Family Services, these programs will target 700 multicultural high school youth from the eight highest risk counties in the state.
+The position is a full-time, term appointment reporting to the Associate Provost for Diversity.
+The salary range is $30,000 – $35,000 plus benefits per annum.

-- Plan, implement, and help to evaluate the Kompass three-day summer orientation program.
+- Plan, implement, and help to evaluate Project IMPACT Leadership Programs.

-- Maintain the participant database and generate required statistics.
+- Maintain the student databases and generate required statistics.

 - Draft quarterly activity and outcome reports.